AndersDeath/diary2/README.md

 I did nothing today.
 I've just had a rest and that's it.
 Syrovarnya turned out to be a great restaurant.
 The pizza was wonderful.
 I also had a great pistacho cheescake.
 I called Oleg.
 He is in Argentina now.
 His Peruan girlfried is also with him.
 It's nice, I think.
 He has a support now.
 She knows spanish and can solve a lot of problems.
 Today's morning I started doing Yoga.
 I've made a very simple exercises, but sweat covered my body.
 I've just recalled, today I wear contact lences for the first time after surgery.
 It is pleasure to be able to see everything correctly.
 So, I am not starving.
 I walked a lot.
 This day is nice.
 Eerything went well.
 Oh, one thing.
 I took several photos of Yerevans funicular.
 It's abadoned and partially ruiner.
 Homeless people live there.
 Sad story honestly.

+# 24 July 2022 - Sunday - Yerevan

+today is a holiday in Yerevan when locals pour water on each other